Yannis4444/Orange-Share/README.md

 The shortcuts will show up in the share sheet of files, links etc. and allow you to share whatever the content is with the computer it is set up with.

-Apple does not allow hosting shortcuts anywhere other than iCloud, which is why providing them as files would not work.
-Therefore, all the following shortcuts are links to iCloud.

-When adding the shortcut to your device, you will be asked to configure the IP/hostname as well as the port of the server (7616 by default).
+By default, you can access the UI with settings for Orange Share on [localhost:7616](http://localhost:7616).
+The UI is only accessible from the host.

+The API which is used by the mobile devices is opened on port 7615 by default.
+It is accessible from devices in the network and secured with Basic Auth.
+Note that due to the http protocol, connection data will be sent over unencrypted connections.

 ## Shortcuts

 Shortcuts have to be installed on the iPhone/iPad.
 In order to do that, the following download links must be opened on the respective device.

+Apple does not allow hosting shortcuts anywhere other than iCloud, which is why providing them as files would not work.
+Therefore, all the following shortcuts are links to iCloud.

+TODO: This will be changed

+When adding the shortcut to your device, you will be asked to configure the IP/hostname as well as the port of the server (7615 by default).

 ### Open
 The open shortcut will send the content to the computer and open it in the respective application.
 For URLs, it will open